codefactoryhu/Git-VSTS-CI/README.md

 *Most important:* You have to select your Azure subscription, then Authorize it.
 This step will provide a new service principal to this VSTS build (this will be used during the login/authentication).
 Script location should be **Inline script**, the script will look like this:

+Note: You have to enable popup windows to authorize your subscription!

-`az webapp deployment source config-zip --resource-group RESOURCE_GROUPE --name APP_NAME --src ./dist.zip`
+`az webapp deployment source config-zip --resource-group RESOURCE_GROUP --name APP_NAME --src ./dist.zip`

 **Set trigger**